doiftrue/wordpress-composer-repo/README.md

 echo 'Copied'
 ```

-Now, after either `compose install` or `composer update` the sh script will be executed and all WP core files will be copied from the `vendor/wordpress-core` to the site `public_html` folder.
+Now, after either `compose install` or `composer update` the `dev/sh/composer-post-install.sh` script will be executed and all WP core files will be copied from the `vendor/wordpress-core` to the site `public_html` folder (other files in this folder will not be touched).
 NOTE: You may have another name for the `public_html` folder rename it in the code above.

-### Option 2: Install WP core files only
+### Option 2: Install WP core files only into a separate `wp` folder

 Here we append `/no-content` to the repository URL.
 This will result in downloading WordPress core files without the `wp-content` folder.

-In this scenario, you can utilize the [composer/installers](https://github.com/composer/installers) package to place WordPress core files to the desired folder (is the `wp/` folder in example below).
+In this scenario, you can utilize the [composer/installers](https://github.com/composer/installers) package to place WordPress core files in the desired folder (the `wp/` folder in this example).

 ```json
 {